tsunami416604/azure-docs.hu-hu/articles/dns/dns-sdk.md

 ---
-title: DNS-zónák és-rekordhalmazok létrehozása a .NET SDK használatával
+title: Create DNS zones and record sets using the .NET SDK
 titleSuffix: Azure DNS
-description: DNS-zónák és-rekordhalmazok létrehozása a Azure DNSban a .NET SDK használatával.
+description: In this learning path, get started creating DNS zones and record sets in Azure DNS by using the .NET SDK.
 services: dns
 documentationcenter: na
 author: asudbring